Innovators-for-Purpose/web/README.md

 # iFp Web Projects

-This repository holds web-base projects for Innovators for Purpose.
+This repository holds web-based projects for Innovators for Purpose.